Office of the President

 Virginia Wesleyan has enjoyed significant growth and development during Dr. Miller's tenure.
 His leadership at Virginia Wesleyan was featured in the fall 2017 Dwyer Strategies publication as one of the most “amazing transformational stories” of the past 13 years.
 Accomplishments include:

 - strengthening its identity and earning a place among national liberal arts institutions.

 - completion of two highly successful Southern Association of Colleges and Schools reviews (10-year reaffirmation and substantive change to graduate level) and a 10-year reaffirmation of affiliation review by the University Senate of The United Methodist Church.

-- establishment of the Batten Honors College, a graduate program, and an online program.
+- establishment of the highly selective Batten Honors College, a graduate program, and an online program.

 - formulation of a 10-year Campus Master Plan, Corrective Maintenance Plan, Capital Campaign Plan and Academic Plan.

 - construction of the new state-of-the-art Greer Environmental Sciences Center.